St Alban’s School Parliament 2020-21

 Discussing and implementing strategies to keep the environment clean.

-Liaising with Miss Cameron about issues, which arise in the school environment and presenting these issues to students.
+Liaising with Mrs Martin about issues, which arise in the school environment and presenting these issues to students.

 Investigate ways in which we can increase the amount that we recycle in school.

 Investigating other ways to engage with the local community

 Ensuring the playground is kept tidy and safe.